kubevela/kubevela.github.io/docs/end-user/policies/apply-once.md

         enable: true
 ```

-In this case, if you change the replicas or other configurations of the hello-world deployment after Application enters the running state, the change will not be reverted.
+In this case, if you change the replicas or other managed fields of the hello-world deployment after the application enters the running state, the change will not be reverted.
 On the contrary, if you disable the apply-once policy (by default), any changes to the replicas of the hello-world application will be brought back in the next reconcile loop.

 ### Allow a part of the configuration to drift